Teddy Howe

-Teddy William Howe (born 9 October 1998) is an English professional footballer who last played as a defender for Hemel Hempstead Town.
-As of July 2025, Howe is currently a free agent.
+Teddy William Howe (born 9 October 1998) is an English professional footballer who plays as a defender for Bracknell Town.
 He has previously played for Reading, Blackpool, Scunthorpe United and Barnet.
 He is the son of the former Reading director Nigel Howe.

 Career

 Reading

 A product of the academy, Howe signed his first professional contract with Reading in February 2017.
 On 26 February 2019, Howe extended his contract with the Royals until the summer of 2021.
 He made his first appearance for Reading against Birmingham City on 5 May 2019.

 Blackpool

 Howe signed for Blackpool on 31 January 2020, in a two-and-a-half-year deal, plus an option to extend for a further twelve months.
 On 1 February 2021, Howe joined League Two side Scunthorpe United on loan for the remainder of the 2020–21 season.

 He was released by Blackpool by mutual consent on 18 January 2022.